stephenbawks/rusticators/docs/vpc_layouts.md

 > **Note**
 >
 > All the VPC layouts are based on the CIDR block of `10.144.0.0` however you can change this to any CIDR block you want.
+As long as you are using anything in the 10.x.x.x range you should be fine.

 ### Ephemeral Subnet
 First off, the ephemeral subnet is completely optional.
 You do not need to use it.